bill-kerr/sst-file-routes/README.md

 To generate a handler for the route `GET /healthcheck`, create a file named `get.ts` inside of `/routes/healthcheck`.

 For routes with path parameters, use curly braces in the folder names.
-For instance, to create the `POST /users/{userId}` route, you would create a `/routes/users/{userId}/post.ts`.
+For instance, to create the `GET /users/{userId}` route, you would create a `/routes/users/{userId}/get.ts`.

 Your handler must be exported as `handler`. `export const handler = () => {}`;